BarnabasSzabolcs/pyquasargui/README.md

 Read the [full documentation](https://barnabasszabolcs.github.io/pyquasargui/quickstart/) here.

+## Compatibility:

+ - It runs flawlessly on Mac, 10.13.6+ (High Sierra or newer).
+ - Linux compatibility: unknown, it depends on `cefpython3`'s and `pywebview`'s linux compatibility.
+ - Windows compatibility: compatible with Windows 7, on Windows 10 `pywebview` did not work (2021-07-30).

 ## Usage:

 This GUI library creates a window with a html view, in which Quasar Vue system is running.
 But don't worry, you can build up everything in python.